 Avoid renovation work

-The damage caused by damp in inside and outside walls will one day require the owner to carry out painting, plastering, and/or wall papering work.
+The damage caused by rising damp to walls will eventually require the owner to carry out painting, plastering, and/or wall papering work.

 Acting in good time allows significant savings to be made.

 Ambient humidity increases energy consumption and means higher heating costs.
 Humidity in the air absorbs heat and so more heating must be provided to offset this loss.

 A damp house can consume up to 25% more energy than a dry house.
 Its market value soon falls and selling it becomes more complicated.